dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 ### Edit a resource

-To edit the resource label, you reach the edit form by opening the resource menu on the right-side of the toolbar and clicking on `Edit label`.
+To edit the resource label, open the resource menu on the right-side of the toolbar and click on `Edit label`.

 ![Add a new linked resource value.](../../assets/images/edit-resource-label.png)

 ### Edit a property value

 You can edit a property value from the resource viewer.
-You mouse over the value and click on the edit button.
+Hover over the value and click on the edit button.

 ![Add a new linked resource value.](../../assets/images/edit-value.png)*Edit button when mousing over the value.*